Eternal Champions: Characters

-All of the characters would return in Eternal Champions: Challenge from the Darkside.

-Development
+Development and release

-Though only credited within the game under "special thanks", veteran comic book artist Ernie Chan created much of the character designs and art for the game.
+Though only credited within the game under "special thanks", comic book artist Ernie Chan created much of the character designs and art for the game.

-Release

-The cartridge was the second "packaged game" to be included with the Sega Activator, an elaborate infrared ring controller that players stood in and punched and kicked in order to make the characters perform different combat movements.
-It was one of only a few games that actually recognized the Activator and took advantage of most of the features of the unit.
+The game first released in North America in December 1993.
+Releases in Europe and Japan followed on January 28 and February 18, 1994, respectively.
+The cartridge was one of only a few games designed for compatibility with the Sega Activator, an infrared ring controller that players stood in and punched and kicked in order to make the characters perform different combat movements.
 The player using the Activator was given an advantage of receiving 50% less and inflicting 50% more damage than the player using a regular controller.

-Promotion and other media

-A Slurpee flavor entitled "Sega Eternal Champions Cherry" was once available in 7-Eleven stores throughout the United States.
+The game was promoted with a "Sega Eternal Champions Cherry" Slurpee flavor in 7-Eleven stores throughout the United States.
 It came in cups with pictures of the characters on them, and the bottom of the cup contained a temporary tattoo.
-There was also a special cash and rebate promotion in July 1993 that was featured on MTV.
+There was also a cash and rebate promotion in July 1993 that was featured on MTV.
 Electronic Gaming Monthly sponsored Eternal Champions tournaments in the United States as part of a roaming video game show.
-The game, however, was not yet completed so the participants were only given the choice of four characters to play as: Shadow, R.A.X, Larcen and Slash.
+An LCD game, Eternal Champions: Special Moves Edition was released by Tiger Electronics in 1994.